chaoliu18/RPLVC/README.md

 ![ ](fig/model.png)

-If you have any question or find any bug, feel free to contact:
+If you have any question or find any bug, feel free to contact: chaoliu18@fudan.edu.cn

-Chao Liu @ Fudan University

-chaoliu18@fudan.edu.cn

 ## Environment settings
-We used Docker to build the environment to avoid unexpected mismatch.
+We used Docker to build the environment.

 Pull [pytorch-1.6](https://hub.docker.com/r/pytorch/pytorch) docker image.